Select File

 Why do phone photos display sideways even though they look correct on my phone?

 Cameras embed EXIF orientation tags instead of physically rotating pixels.
 Your phone reads these tags and displays correctly.
-Some apps/browsers ignore EXIF—image appears sideways.
-This tool physically rotates pixels and strips EXIF, fixing display everywhere.
-After rotation, image orientation is 'baked in' regardless of EXIF support.
+Some apps or browsers ignore EXIF tags, causing the image to appear sideways.
+This tool physically rotates pixels and strips EXIF data, fixing the display everywhere.
+After rotation, the image orientation is baked in regardless of EXIF support.

 Will rotation reduce image quality or file size?

-No quality loss—rotation is lossless pixel rearrangement.
-File size may change slightly (±5%) due to different compression ratios after rotation (JPG compression efficiency varies by image content orientation).
-If you need specific file size, compress after rotating.
+No quality loss occurs because rotation is a lossless pixel rearrangement.
+File size may change slightly due to different compression ratios after rotation, as JPG compression efficiency varies by image content orientation.
+If you need a specific file size, compress the image after rotating it.
+This process ensures the visual quality remains identical to the original.

 Can I rotate the same image multiple times?